samposm/git-guide/4-creating-repositories-and-commits.md

 **Why not number the commits?** At its roots, git is designed for collaborative work, where commits are seen as quite independent units, sometimes also called changesets.
-Say, I am working on a project, and someone else contributes some important bugfixes.
+Say I am working on a project, and someone else contributes some important bugfixes.
 I can take only those commits that contain the piece of work that they made on the bugfixes.
 I would then apply only these commits on top my ongoing work.
 (Actually, I might apply them to the *bottom* of my ongoing